Johanna Ludmila Puschmannová

 Johanna Ludmila Maria Puschmannová (died after 1750) was a Czech puppet theatre director.
 She is also known as Puschmannin or Buschmannin.
-She is unusual as a woman for her profession.
+She is unusual as a woman in her profession.

-Her origin is not confirmed, but her name indicate a Czech origin.
+Her origin is not confirmed, but her name indicates a Czech origin.
 She is likely to have been the wife or relative of MJ Puschmann from Vienna.
-When she applied for a permission in Prague in February 1748, she stated that she was from Vienna.
-When performing in Leipzig in April 1749, however, she stated that she was from Prague.
+When she applied for permission in Prague in February 1748, she stated that she was from Vienna.
+However, when performing in Leipzig in April 1749, she claimed to be from Prague.
 She was successful in Prague: when FJ Sebastiani applied for permission to perform stage shows in Prague in 1752, he stated that he was a successor of the renowned "Puschmann Company".